hrittikhere/events/readme.md

 ---

 ## More details and Instructions:
 1. Have an Azure Subscription or don't forget to fill the form for In-event vouchers.
+In-event vouchers are just for students and strictly probhited for professionals.
 2.